enz/pentobi/INSTALL.md

 make
 ```

-Building the KDE thumbnailer plugin
+Building the KDE Thumbnailer Plugin
 -----------------------------------

 A thumbnailer plugin for KDE can be built by using the cmake option